 Disclosure: Some of the links on this page are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-In selecting a location for your loft, try to stay away from spots that are too near power lines, trees, or structures with overhangs.
-Ideally the loft will sit in an area where it can be clearly visible from all directions and is the most attractive landing spot for your birds.
+In selecting a location or picking a spot for your loft, try to stay away from spots that are too near power lines.
+As well as trees, or structures with overhangs.
+When it comes to picking a spot for your loft, ideally the loft will sit in an area where it can be clearly visible from all directions.
+It is the most attractive landing spot for your birds.

 You don’t want your pigeons hanging out in a nearby tree at the end of the race instead of entering the loft and having their time recorded as quickly as possible.

 Thankfully, you will face few noise-related concerns in regard to the neighbors.
 Pigeons fly silently and don’t make a ruckus in the loft.
 Neighbors may complain, however, if they don’t like seeing your birds, or if they feel the loft is a health hazard.
 It should be noted though that pigeons do not carry deadly diseases like H1N1 bird flu.

 Make sure that there are no building or zoning restrictions that might keep you from building your loft.
 It might dictate the scale to which the structure must conform.
 Don’t neglect to check with your homeowner association if one is present.
 HOAs are often the most intractable of all obstacles to adding outbuildings on your property.

 You will fare far better with the neighbors if you erect a well-conceived and well-constructed loft.